-PART B. DESIGN AND ASSESSMENT GUIDANCE FOR LOW DENSITY
+PART B. DESIGN AND ASSESSMENT GUIDANCE

-Explains how the R-Codes Volume 1 are applied to Part B - low density.
+Explains how the R-Codes Volume 1 are applied to Part B, which includes single houses in areas coded R40 and below, grouped dwellings and multiple dwellings in areas coded R25 and below.
 Part B provides guidance on the deemed-to-comply provisions of the R-Codes and the intent of the provisions which can be used in order to address a design principle pathway and when preparing local planning frameworks.